 And so my feeling is today that we emphasize these two scriptures: “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”
 And the other: “Why call ye me, Lord, Lord, and do not the things which I say?”

 Think of the number of people represented here this day by the stake presidents, mission presidents, and others who are directors, who have many people under them.
-Our 750 stakes—all of them including hundreds, sometimes thousands, of members—could that we have, if we go to work and actually push this matter until it is done.
+Our 750 stakes—all of them including hundreds, sometimes thousands, of members—could show the power that we have, if we go to work and actually push this matter until it is done.
 We talk about it, we listen to it, but sometimes we do not do the things which the Lord says.

 Brethren and sisters, we’ve gathered here this morning to consider the important program which we must never forget nor put in the background.
 As we become more affluent and our bank accounts enlarge, there comes a feeling of security, and we feel sometimes that we do not need the supply that has been suggested by the Brethren.
 It lies there and deteriorates, we say.
 And suppose it does?
 We can reestablish it.
 We must remember that conditions could change and a year’s supply of basic commodities could be very much appreciated by us or others.
 So we would do well to listen to what we have been told and to follow it explicitly.